Brisbane's hidden gems

 Grab a bite at the Eat Street Markets

 Brisbane's Eat Street Markets is a wonderful mix of market stalls, street food eateries, fairy lights and a festive atmosphere, set in a disused waterside shipping container terminal.
-The small entry fee will buy you live entertainment and food from around the world, including Mexican quesadillas, Spanish paella, German sausages, Asian dumplings and fresh local seafood.
+The small entry fee will buy you live entertainment and access to food from around the world, including Mexican quesadillas, Spanish paella, German sausages, Asian dumplings and fresh local seafood.
 The markets run every Friday and Saturday night, and Sunday lunchtimes in winter.
-Take a short ferry ride to the Northshore Hamilton terminal to view the city lights from the water and really make an evening of it.
+Take a ferry ride to the Northshore Hamilton terminal to view the city lights from the water and really make an evening of it.